AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/index.md

 Could not determine timezone for dataId=<dataId>
 ```

-### Date ranges for Realtime reports
+### Date ranges for realtime reports

-The Date Formula and Mixed formats are not available for Real-time reports.
-For Real-Time reports, use the existing `dateRangeRelative` field.
+The date formula and mixed formats are not available for realtime reports.
+For realtime reports, use the existing `dateRangeRelative` field.